utf18/go-mux/README.md

 `docker-compose up`

-this will launch a stack with grafana,prometheus and the mux application
+this will launch a stack with grafana, prometheus and the mux application

 You can reach your applications under: